equals-sum-all/Eco-equality/_includes/08- possible extensions.md

-In the future wecould merge with this analysis further data, colaborating as well with third sector organisations involved in the topic.
+In the future we could merge with this analysis further data, colaborating as well with third sector organisations involved in the topic.